Ovulation Bleeding: What Causes Spotting + Impact on TTC

 Is spotting during ovulation a good sign?

-It depends.
-If spotting is due to fluctuating hormones around ovulation, it’s not necessarily a good or bad sign of a potential pregnancy.
 However, spotting after ovulation can look very similar to implantation bleeding, which may be a good sign if you are trying to conceive (TTC).
 Only a third of pregnant women experience implantation bleeding in early pregnancy, so do not worry if you are TTC and have not experienced implantation bleeding.